 The emphasis in this course is on intuitive understanding and developing some facility for applying mathematical ideas to problem solving.
-It is hoped that students may feel less intimidated by terminology and symbolism.

 None.
 Math 116 is a terminal course.

 Mathematics in Life, Society, and the World, by Parks, Musser, Burton, & Siebler (1997).